Chris Schwinden: New York Mets

-On April 26, 2012, Schwinden was recalled to the New York Mets to replace Robert Carson on the roster and Mike Pelfrey in the rotation.
+On April 26, 2012, Schwinden was recalled to the Mets to replace Robert Carson on the roster and Mike Pelfrey in the rotation.
 Schwinden had gone 2–2 with a 2.05 ERA and a complete game in 4 starts with Buffalo.
+In three appearances (two starts) for the Mets, he struggled to an 0-1 record and 12.46 ERA with one strikeout across 8 2/3 innings pitched.
+Schwinden was designated for assignment by the Mets on June 1.

 Toronto Blue Jays

-On June 2, 2012, Schwinden was selected off waivers by the Toronto Blue Jays from the New York Mets.
-He was assigned to Triple-A Las Vegas.
+On June 2, 2012, Schwinden was claimed off waivers by the Toronto Blue Jays.
+He made one start for the Triple-A Las Vegas 51s, taking the loss after allowing eight runs on eight hits with two strikeouts over three innings.

 Cleveland Indians

 On June 6, 2012, Schwinden was claimed off of waivers by the Cleveland Indians.
-He was immediately assigned to the Triple-A Columbus Clippers of the International League.
-On June 27, the Indians designated Schwinden for assignment to make room for newly acquired Vinny Rottino.
+He was subsequently assigned to the Triple-A Columbus Clippers of the International League, for whom he made three starts, in which he logged a 1-2 record and 5.87 ERA with five strikeouts across 15 1/3 innings pitched.
+On June 27, the Indians designated Schwinden for assignment following the acquisition of Vinny Rottino.

 New York Yankees

-On June 29, 2012, Schwinden was claimed off waivers by the New York Yankees and was optioned to Triple-A Scranton.
-He was designated for assignment on July 4 to make room for Darnell McDonald.
+On June 29, 2012, Schwinden was claimed off waivers by the New York Yankees.
+He made one start for the Triple-A Scranton/Wilkes-Barre RailRiders, taking the loss after allowing four runs on eight hits with two strikeouts over four innings pitched.
+Schwinden was designated for assignment by the Yankees following the acquisition of Darnell McDonald on July 4.

-Return to Mets
+New York Mets (second stint)

-Schwinden was claimed by the New York Mets on July 5, but, on July 10, he was outrighted off the 40-man roster.
+On July 5, 2012, Schwinden was claimed off waivers by the New York Mets.
+On July 10, Schwinden was removed from the 40-man roster and sent outright to the Triple-A Buffalo Bisons.

+Schwinden spent the entirety of the 2013 campaign in Triple-A, now with the Las Vegas 51s.
+In 29 appearances (28 starts) for Las Vegas, he compiled a 6-9 record and 5.78 ERA with 89 strikeouts across 146 1/3 innings pitched.
+Schwinden was released by the Mets organization on March 24, 2014.

 Texas Rangers

-Schwinden signed a minor league deal with the Texas Rangers on May 17, 2014 and made three starts for the Class AAA Round Rock Express.
+On May 17, 2014, Schwinden signed a minor league contract with the Texas Rangers.
+In three starts for the Triple-A Round Rock Express, he struggled to a 1-2 record and 11.25 ERA with 11 strikeouts over 12 innings of work.
+Schwinden was released by the Rangers organization on June 9.

 Lancaster Barnstormers

 Schwinden spent the majority of the 2014 season with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He was named the Atlantic League Pitcher of the Year after throwing sixteen quality starts and winning nine of his first twelve starts en route to an Atlantic League championship.
 Schwinden left baseball on a high note as he retired following the 2014 season.
+In 25 starts for Lancaster, he had logged a 2.57 ERA with 105 strikeouts across 164 2/3 innings pitched.